ohirose/bcpd/README.md

 # Bayesian Coherent Point Drift (+ Geodesic Kernel)

-- 06 Feb 2023 - I closed the issue page for several reasons.
-If you have any questions, please email ohirose.univ+bcpd atmark gmail.com with your name and affiliation.
-- 13 Oct 2022 - [A new article](https://ieeexplore.ieee.org/document/9918058) has been published.
+-- 7 Apr 2023 - [A new article](https://ieeexplore.ieee.org/document/9918058) was officially published.

 This software is an implementation of non-rigid registration algorithms, Bayesian coherent point drift (BCPD) and its faster variant called BCPD++.
 It also includes geodesic-based BCPD (GBCPD) and its accelerated variant (GBCPD++),